anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **Isaiah 43.16-21** has God saying, 'I am about to do a new thing ...
 I will make a way in the wilderness and rivers in the desert.' **Psalm 126** says, 'Restore again our fortunes, O Lord, as the river beds of the desert.'
-* **Philippians 3.4b-14** says, 'I want to know Christ and the power of his resurrection and the sharing of his sufferings by becoming like him in his death, if somehow I may attain the resurrection from the dead.'
-* **John 12.1-8** has Jesus in Bethany being anointed with oil by Mary, and saying, 'She bought it so that she might keep it for the day of my burial.'
+* **John 12.1-8** has Jesus in Bethany being anointed with 'costly perfume' by Mary.
+Judas complains that the perfume could have been sold, but Jesus says, 'She bought it so that she might keep it for the day of my burial.' **Philippians 3.4b-14** is about valuing things differently because of Christ: 'I regard everything as loss because of the surpassing value of knowing Christ Jesus my Lord'.

 ## Palm Sunday